-Many host systems running Linux have a very short detection time for peripheral USB devices on the internal miniPCIe sockets before the host system continues to load.
+Many host systems running e.g. operating systems like Linux have a very short detection time for peripheral USB devices on the internal miniPCIe sockets before the host system continues to load.

-When you intend to use a cellular module in these systems and the cellular module cannot be detected, please try add in a delay to the host systems boot-up procedure in the earliest possible stage, this to allow the cellular module to boot-up correctly first and show its presence before the host system have passed the peripheral devices detection phase.
+When you intend to use a cellular module in these systems and the cellular module cannot be detected, please try to add in a delay to the host systems boot-up procedure in the earliest possible stage, this to allow the cellular module to boot-up correctly first and show its presence to host system before it have passed the peripheral devices detection phase.

 The boot-up times for the cellular module can commonly be found in the products hardware guide.

 For Huawei ME909s series it is approximately 9 seconds.